NavigationContentFooter

 Can I use Load Balancers with other products?

-See our documentation on using a Load Balancer to expose a Kubernetes Kapsule.
+• Using a Load Balancer to expose a Kubernetes Kapsule.

 What is a flexible IP address?

-Your frontend listens to your Load Balancer’s flexible IP address.
+Your frontend listens to your Load Balancer’s public flexible IP address.
 In case of a failure of the Load Balancer, a replica Load Balancer is immediately spawned and deployed, and the IP address is automatically rerouted to this replica.
 This is done automatically, by the Load Balancer control subsystems.

 Can I have more than one flexible IP address for a Load Balancer?